zhuminghui17/starter-academic/content/post/GZ20/index.md

 ---
-title: Beijing Memories, July 2021
+title: Guangzhou, Oct.
+2020

 # Summary for listings and search engines
 # summary:

 #tag
-tags: [China, Beijing, Wenyu!]
+tags: [China, Hangzhou, Greater Bay Area, Wenyu!]

 # Link this post with a project
 projects: []